Osiris-Team/jSQL-Gen/README.md

 ## Features

+### ⚡️ 0% boilerplate, fast development and prototyping
+### ⚡️ Simple UI to create and modify databases
+### ⚡️ Various utility methods like lazy loading of results

 #### Pros
 - No runtime overhead for class generation (unlike other ORMs).
-- 100% no boilerplate, thus fast development and prototyping possible.
+- 0% boilerplate, thus fast development and prototyping possible.
 - Cached connection pool ensures optimal performance on small and huge databases.
 Besides that it provides protection against timed out connections.
 - (Optional) Cached results for ultra-fast data retrieval